0xelion/crypto-gource/manual-fix/iota-project.md

 **Start at the beginning of the developpment**

-The IOTA project date back to 2014 but the actual IOTA developpment we known only start about july 2016, to start at this date and not 2 year before use the `preview-clean.sh` and `render-clean.sh` or add the following parameter to gource :
+The IOTA project date back to 2014 but the actual IOTA developpment we known only start the 11th of june 2016, to start at this date and not 2 year before use the `preview-clean.sh` and `render-clean.sh` or add the following parameter to gource :

-`--start-date '2016-07-01'`
+`--start-date '2016-06-11'`

 **Show Dominik Schiener properly**